-Also consider your budget, and the impact that the training will have on day-to-day activities.
-This will determine how much time or how many sessions your group can devote to training, as well as the technology and visual aids that you'll be using.
+Consider your budget for the technology and visual aids that you'll be using and the impact that the training will have on day-to-day activities.
+This will determine how much time or how many sessions your group can devote to training.

 Once you have a basic outline of what you want to cover, you need to define why this information is relevant to your audience.
 If your trainees don't understand why they need the information that you're presenting, and what they'll gain from learning it, the training will probably fail.

 Make sure that you "connect the dots", so that as soon as you meet with your group, you can explain clearly why they need to do this training.